by John W. Ritenbaugh

-God commands us to keep the Feast 1) to enjoy the fruits of our labor and His blessing and 2) to learn.
+God commands us to keep the Feast 1) to enjoy the fruits of our labors and His blessing and 2) to learn.
 This emphasis on learning is why the Feast is not a vacation, though it is a pleasant interlude in our annual calendar.
 Learning takes effort, and depending on our intensity, it can be wearying.
-At the same time, it can also be fulfilling and rewarding because accomplishment produces a sense of well-being.
+It can also be fulfilling and rewarding because accomplishment produces a sense of well-being.

 Learning to Fear God

 We are to learn to fear God.
-This fear covers all the ground from a mere bothersome concern that plays around the edges of the mind; through a deep, abiding and reverential respect of which we have a constant, comfortable awareness; to occasional sheer terror.
+This fear covers all the ground from an anxious concern that plays around the edges of the mind; through a deep, abiding, and reverential respect of which we have a constant, comfortable awareness; to occasional sheer terror.
 It arises from the knowledge of being in God's presence or knowing that He is personally aware of us and what we are doing.

-This fear has the power either to attract us to God or repel us from Him.
-Moses was attracted when he saw the burning bush, as was Jacob at Bethel when he dreamed of the ladder.
-They must have had a sense of what was happening within the context of God's purpose.
-Yet because of his sin, Adam was repelled when he hid from God in the garden.
+Fear has the power either to attract us to God or repel us from Him.
+Moses was attracted when he saw the burning bush, as was Jacob when he dreamed of the ladder at Bethel.
+These men must have had a sense of what was happening within the context of God's purpose.
+Conversely, because of his sin, fear drove Adam to hide from God in the Garden.

 Learning to fear God fits into a greater theme and purpose than just the Feast of Tabernacles.
-But perhaps the importance of learning to fear Him through the Feast can be understood by an illustration involving money.
+Perhaps we can understand the importance of learning to fear Him through the Feast by an illustration involving money.

 Deuteronomy 16:16 commands all males to appear before God at His feasts.
-Chapter 14 verse 22 tells us to tithe truly, completely, in full understanding, to ensure we have the money to attend them.
-Now, consider that this tithe should equal the first tithe.
-Our former church organization told us that about 80 percent of its income came from members.
+Deuteronomy 14:22 tells us to tithe truly, completely, in full understanding, to ensure we have the money to attend them.
+Consider that this tithe should equal the first tithe.
+Our former church organization reported that about 80 percent of its income came from members.
 If the annual income was about $160 million, then $128 million of tithes and offerings came from members.
 If, say, $48 million of that $128 million was from offerings, then around $80 million came from members' tithes.
 The amount of festival tithe should have been an equal amount.
 Since we spent most of our festival tithe at the Feast of Tabernacles, church members worldwide spent approximately $80 million dollars in about two weeks while keeping the Feast of Tabernacles!

-These figures are not intended to be exact, but they do illustrate the importance God places on the Feast of Tabernacles.
-Consider this staggering amount God has us set aside to help us rejoice and learn to fear Him at the same time.
+These figures may not be exact, but they illustrate the importance God places on the Feast of Tabernacles.
+Consider this staggering amount of money God has us set aside to help us rejoice and learn to fear Him at the same time.

 Strangers and Pilgrims

 To some, living in booths may suggest privation or a lack of amenities.
-But privation is not associated with rejoicing.
-Notice the wording in Leviticus 23:40: "fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook."
-This implies, not a ramshackle hovel, but the best and most beautiful shelter that could be constructed under the circumstances.
-Think of this in terms of hotels: We can hardly say hotels are austere and we are in great privation.
-No, the first purpose of booths is to teach temporariness, impermanence and vanity.
+But we do not associate privation with rejoicing.
+Notice the wording in Leviticus 23:40: ". . . fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook."
+This implies, not a ramshackle hovel, but the best and most beautiful shelter that the Israelites could construct under the circumstances.
+Think of this in terms of hotels: We can hardly say hotels are austere, and we are in great privation.
+No, the first purpose of booths is to teach something else entirely: temporariness, impermanence, and vanity.

 I Peter 2:11 confirms that under the New Covenant we, too, should consider ourselves aliens and pilgrims in relation to this world.
-We live here as co-heirs of the earth with Christ, but we are to live our lives as if we are just passing through on the way to our inheritance.
+While we are now co-heirs of the earth with Christ, we are to live our lives as if we are just passing through on the way to our inheritance.
 A pilgrim is a person out of his own country, in a foreign land.
-He does not intend to put down roots there but is heading elsewhere toward a definite goal.
+He does not intend to put down roots but is heading elsewhere toward a definite goal.
 Thus, his life is always in transition.
 He should not view himself as permanently anchored to the society in which he lives.